 All the best!
 (07/24/2008)

 Well to make it simple and easy on the wallet try going to a movie with just your closest friends say (2-4) then a slumber party in which generally everyone stays up to gab.
 So have your friend's bring a favorite movie and watch movies while you gab.
 You could make homemade pizza or have popcorn.
-If you want bake or have your mom bake a cake and have traditional cake and ice cream.
-Or if you like bowling try that.

 I hope you have good luck with your party.
 Read everything everyone writes and put what you like out of each and maybe it will all come together and you will have the party you want.
 Good luck and Happy Birthday.
 (07/24/2008)